 For more information on payment plans, refer to the policy section above, or contact your amber agent for assistance.

-Canberra is one of Australia’s most student-friendly cities, home to top universities like The Australian National University (ANU) and the University of Canberra.
+Canberra maintains a close-knit community feel, making it a student-friendly city.
+Canberra is home to top universities like The Australian National University (ANU), Australian Catholic University (ACU) and the University of Canberra (Canberra University).
 Every year, thousands of domestic and international students move here for its excellent education system and high quality of life.
-Because of this growing student population, student accommodations in Canberra are always in demand.
-On-campus housing tends to fill up early, so many students prefer off-campus housing in Australia for more flexibility and independence.
-From modern studios to shared rooms for rent in Canberra, there are plenty of choices that fit different budgets and lifestyles.
+Because of this growing student population, student accommodation in Canberra is always in demand.
+On-campus university accommodation tends to fill up early, so many students prefer off-campus student rentals Canberra for more flexibility and independence.
+From modern studios to shared student flats for rent in Canberra, there are plenty of room options that fit different budgets and lifestyles.

 Canberra has an employment rate of around 69.6%, showing a healthy job market.
 The city is home to over 500 cafes and restaurants, offering plenty of dining options for students and locals.
 With a safety index of 73.6, Canberra ranks among the safest cities in Australia and is widely recognised for its high liveability and quality of life.
-A 2025 report ranked it as the best city in the world for quality of life, surpassing other global cities.
+A 2026 report ranked it as the best city in the world for quality of life, surpassing other global cities.
 This distinction highlights the city's commitment to providing a high standard of living for its inhabitants.
-For students seeking student housing in Australia, Canberra accommodation offers a range of amenities that cater to various preferences and budgets.
+For students seeking short-term student accommodation Canberra, amber offers a range of properties with amenities that cater to various preferences and budgets.

-Finding the right student accommodations in Canberra is more than just picking a place to stay.
+Finding the right student accommodation in Canberra is more than just picking a place to stay.
 For students at the University of Canberra, it’s about living close to campus, enjoying a comfortable lifestyle, and having easy access to all the essentials.
-With amber, you can explore a range of student apartments Canberra, including private rooms, shared flats, and studios, all designed to fit different budgets and lifestyles.
-Whether you’re looking for off-campus housing in Australia or affordable student housing Canberra, these properties make student life easier and more enjoyable.
+With amber, you can explore a range of student apartments Canberra, including private and shared rooms, shared flats, and studios, all designed to fit different budgets and lifestyles.
+Many Canberra student accommodations provide security features like gated entries, CCTV, and 24/7 support.

 1. Accolade on Moore – ★★★★★ (4.8/5.0)– “Perfect location with modern facilities and a lively student community.” – From AU$340/week